 The Sango (title of the temple) is Mt.
-Kōinzan.
+Koinzan.

-The 35,000 square meters garden is currently a Historic Sites and Places of Scenic Beauty of Japan, and was registered in 1994, as one of UNESCO’s World Cultural Heritage as a “Historic Monument of Ancient Kyoto”.
-Today, from the beautiful moss that covers the area, it is also popularly known as the Koke-Dera or Moss Temple.
+The 35,000-square-meter garden is currently listed among the Historic Sites and Places of Scenic Beauty of Japan and was registered in 1994 with UNESCO’s World Cultural Heritage as a Historic Monument of Ancient Kyoto.
+Today, from the beautiful moss that covers the area, it is also popularly known as the Moss Temple.

 Many Zen temples were founded around seven hundred years ago, during the Kamakura Period, an era famous for the prosperity of Zen Buddhism and its many works of art that have been preserved.
 However, having been founded in 731, Saihoji temple’s history stretches back over twelve hundred years.
 It has maintained its prominence, even while housing different sects, and its longevity is rooted in the fascination of those who have visited throughout the many eras.